Young Breast Cancer Survivors logo

 Some people worry that the patch will affect their weight, mood, or sex drive.
 Studies do not link the patch with these side effects.
 But if you ever have concerns about side effects, you should tell your health care provider.
 Your concerns should be taken seriously.

-The patch is very safe.
+Beyond the breast cancer concerns discussed in the section "Special considerations for breast cancer survivors and thrivers," the patch is very safe.
 In fact, pregnancy carries a higher risk of health problems than the patch does.

 Rarely, birth control with hormones have been linked with blood clots, strokes, heart attacks, or liver tumors.
 The chance is about 5 out of 10,000 people over a year.
 This chance goes up if you have other risk factors, such as being older than 35, a cigarette smoker, or having diabetes.